 Anyone who can brazenly champion misogyny, who preaches imperialist views on immigration, spouts vitriolic racism and fanatic aggressiveness is espousing brutality in the form of ethically unacceptable, morally offensive attitudes.
 No matter who that person is.
 No matter how much money he flaunts.

-Bitter enough since I don't like losing friends for any reason, and that friend in particular was precious, held in high esteem: talented, clever, inspiring. âTant pis, que sera, sera and anyway, "the fat lady ain't sung yet" especially since I'm not the only person who believes Howdy Doody should not be supported, that he certainly can't think far enough ahead to have a viable presidential agenda in mind (what "mind"?), that his campaign demonstrates nothing other than scorn for the American dream of social equality for all people.
+Bitter enough pill to swallow since I don't like losing friends for any reason, and that friend in particular was precious, held in high esteem: talented, clever, inspiring. âTant pis, que sera, sera since anyway, "the fat lady ain't sung yet" and for sure I'm not the only person who believes Howdy Doody should not be supported, that he certainly can't think far enough ahead to have a viable presidential agenda in mind (what "mind"?), that his campaign demonstrates nothing other than scorn for the American dream of social equality for all people.
 (See links below for some scathing commentaries on his incompetence.)

 In any case, if ever voting were imperative, it is this year.
 Anyone and everyone eligible to cast a ballot ought to be making sure to cast one this November.
 Even with the defection of many prominent Republican leaders, every vote counts.
 In a democratic republic - which the US of A claims to embody - each and every vote, each and every voter, is important.